freenas/freenas-docs/userguide/storage.rst

 Deduplication RAM requirements
 ------------------------------

-A generally quoted rule of thumb is 5 GB of RAM per terabyte of deduplicated storage.
-However, if the pool is highly duplicated (around 3x to 5x space saving) this can drop to as low as 1 GB to 2 GB of RAM per TB of deduplicated storage.
-The exact size required for deduplication data is found by using the :command:`CLI` command :command:`zdb -U /data/zfs/zpool.cache -D pool_name` to identify the total number of blocks in the pool, and the number of bytes of RAM required per block (shown as *"{number} in core"* in the output).
-The command  :command:`zdb -U /data/zfs/zpool.cache -S pool_name` displays an estimate of the storage saving if deduplication is applied to a dataset.
-Note that these commands may take a long time to run because they scan the entire pool to produce the results.
+It is often said that ZFS needs about 5 GB of RAM per terabyte of deduplicated storage.
+However this may not be the case, depending on the data to be deduped.
+A highly duplicated pool capabe of around 3x to 5x space saving may only need as little as 1 or 2 GB of RAM per TB of data.
+The exact size required for deduplication data is calculated from the output of the :command:`CLI` command :command:`zdb -U /data/zfs/zpool.cache -D pool_name`, which states the total number of blocks in the pool, and the number of bytes of RAM required per block (shown as *"{number} in core"*).
+The command :command:`zdb -U /data/zfs/zpool.cache -S pool_name` also provides an estimate of the storage saving if deduplication is applied to a dataset or zvol.
+These commands may take a long time to run because they scan the entire pool to produce the results.

-There is also another RAM limitation affecting dedup.
-Because ZFS uses RAM for many caching activities, it limits the amount of metadata (including DDT data) for which it attempts to reserves space in RAM.
-By default, DDTs and other file system metadata can rely on up to 25% of the total RAM available to ZFS (known as ARC), and the balance is used for  other caching.
-Therefore if the system has 32 GB of RAM of which 20 GB is available for ZFS, ZFS will aim to apportion this 25% (5 GB) for metadata and 75% (15 GB) for file data.
-The DDTs can rely on not more than 5 GB of RAM (and perhaps less), which may only allow dedup of 1 TB in many cases.
+ZFS uses RAM for many purposes.
+Therefore ZFS limits the amount of metadata (including DDT data) for which space is reserved in RAM.
+ZFS stores DDT data in its main data cache ("ARC").
+By default, DDTs and other file system metadata use up to 25% of ARC.
+Therefore if a system has 32 GB of RAM and 20 GB is available for ZFS, ZFS would aim to apportion this 25% (5 GB) for metadata and 75% (15 GB) for file data.
+The DDTs culd not rely on more than 5 GB of RAM (and perhaps less), which may only allow dedup of 1 TB in many cases.

-If the system has a large amount of RAM, metadata can use more RAM, at the expense of file cache data.
-For example: suppose that a 12 TB pool with a dedup ratio of 3x space saving is found to require 30 GB total for the DDT (2.5 GB per TB).
-If the system has 64 GB of RAM then the user could reserve 40 GB for metadata and DDT, and leave the rest (24 GB) for the system, jails, and other file cache.
-This would  be done by creating a :ref:`Tunable` called :command:`vfs.zfs.arc_meta_limit` of type *loader*, and entering the amount of RAM to be used for metadata.
-The value can be abbreviated using G for GB or M for MB (in this case, 40G).
+On systems with a large amount of RAM, metadata can use more RAM at the expense of file cache data.
+For example: suppose that a 12 TB pool requires 30 GB for the DDTs (2.5 GB per TB).
+On a system with 64 GB of RAM, the user could reserve 40 GB for metadata and DDT, and leave the rest (24 GB) for the system, jails, and other file cache.
+This would be done by creating a :ref:`Tunable` called :command:
+`vfs.zfs.arc_meta_limit` of type *loader*, and entering the amount of RAM to be used for metadata, using G for GB or M for MB (in this case, 40G).
 The setting requires a reboot to become activated.

 #endif freenas